WABI SABI DESIGN PRINCIPLES

 A Wabi Sabi designer.

-I believe that the timeless wisdom of wabi sabi is now more relevant than it has ever been.
-Particularly as we search for meaning and fulfilment beyond materialism.
+We believe that the timeless wisdom of wabi sabi is now more relevant than it has ever been.
+Particularly as we search for meaning and fulfilment beyond materialism, which is something the whole Charlotte Findlater team is committed to.

 Wabi Sabi in Charlotte Findlater designs.